 A real-time inventory monitoring tool

-Inventory monitoring tools, like eTail Monitoring, will keep track of stock across all your sales channels to prevent these kinds of hiccups from happening.
+Inventory monitoring tools like Digital Shelf will keep track of stock across all your sales channels to prevent these kinds of hiccups from happening.

 Drive conversions with a 'Where to Buy' solution

-Providing customers with the flexibility to buy your product from their favourite marketplace, website or retail store is another advantage of using a bricks and clicks business model.
+Providing customers with the flexibility to buy your product from their favorite marketplace website or retail store is another advantage of using a bricks and clicks business model.

 Using a Where to Buy solution ensures that consumers can do this from your website at a touch of a button providing a frictionless consumer journey that even the likes of Amazon can't offer.

 Where to Buy technology will show consumers where your products are available to buy nearby whilst also providing the option to purchase online from online marketplaces or retailers.

 When Office Depot became a bricks and clicks business its website allowed shoppers to check stock levels at their local store.
 This feature noticeably increased footfall.